jiwonyangg/DMS1_Blog/posts/week8_session2.md

 ![pt1](/W8_WIP/1bplaytest23.png)
 ![pt1](/W8_WIP/1bplaytest24.png)

 I got sick of moving around and adjsuting assets so I started drawing in the terrain details.
 You can't particularly see it from this screenshot, but, I placed an arch towards the beginning where I wanted the player to start because in class we were learning about how we should help orient the user and I realised I didn't have anything much to help the user know clearly where the starting point would be.
-Then the points of prospect of the elevated environment, the user can gain curiosity about what's to come, like progressive lures (although in my world the lures aren't visually-attractive, rather just pikes curiosity of what would be behind this building, or what would be beyong this hill).
+Then the points of prospect of the elevated environment, the user can gain curiosity about what's to come, like progressive lures (although in my world the lures aren't visually-attractive, rather just pikes curiosity of what would be behind this building, or what would be beyond this hill).

 ![pt1](/W8_WIP/1bplaytest25.png)
 ![pt1](/W8_WIP/1bplaytest26.png)